Thiem blasts past Nishikori to keep semi-final hopes alive

-Dominic Thiem kept alive his chances of reaching the last four of the ATP Finals with a 6-1 6-4 win over Kei Nishikori on Thursday.
+Dominic Thiem kept alive his chances of reaching the last four of the ATP Finals with a 6-1 6-4 win over Kei Nishikori.

 Only a straight-sets victory was enough to keep the world number eight in contention after defeats to Kevin Anderson and Roger Federer, and he duly obliged with an emphatic display at the O2 Arena.